Teradata/python-driver/README.md

 ### Limitations

 * The UTF8 session character set is always used.
 The `charset` connection parameter is not supported.
-* No support yet for Recoverable Network Protocol and Redrive.

 <a id="Installation"></a>